 Elisabetta Sirani was a highly talented and prolific Bolognese painter and printmaker who lived for all too short a time in the mid 17th century.
 She paved the way for future generations of female artists through the establishment of a women's art school and by breaking through many of the barriers to women of that time.

 The area around Bologna's Piazza Maggiore has been the centre of the city at least from Roman times when the forum was located here.
 The Roman ruins you can visit under the Sala Borsa library include those of the basilica, the centre of civic life.
-Today the area is still a hive of activity.
-It's … Continue reading Curiosities of Bologna’s Piazza Maggiore
+For more on this topic, please see my post Ancient … Continue reading Curiosities of Bologna’s Piazza Maggiore

 The small town of Faenza is one of ancient origins.
 It's located about 55km south east of Bologna along the route of the Roman Via Emilia.
 Being so close, a side trip from Bologna is very easy and quick with a train trip taking just under 40 minutes.
 Faenza is well known for its ceramics. … Continue reading A Day in Faenza